adityap1997/flask_website/README.md

-# Rohan Verma — Portfolio Site
+# Aditya Parate — Portfolio Site

 A single-page portfolio site with a Python-developer theme, served through a tiny Flask app so it can run as a **web service on Render**.
 The domain